pecan-ai/devops-challenge/README.md

     * You will need to write a README on how to build and run the application (Not this Readme file)
       * How to build the project
       * How to run the CLI
+      * How to test the code
       * How to deploy it
       * Pre-Requisites
 * Attached are tests/data files for convenience.
 Copy them to your repository and use them as baseline tests
 * The Web API should be packaged as `Docker image`
 * The Web API should run within `docker-compose`
 * The Web API should be deployed to a [local K8S cluster](#local-k8s-cluster)